 Proof.
 Assume that z = a is a zero of multiplicity m.
 In the neighborhood of z = a we have and the second term is analytic at z = a.
 The function f'/f thus has a single pole at z = a with the residue m.
-The sum of the residues at the zeros of the function is Z. Similarly, we find that the sum of the residues for the poles is -P, and hence
+The sum of the residues at the zeros of the function is Z. Similarly, we find that the sum of the residues of the poles of is -P, and hence